joshbeitler/fiesta/README.md

 been acceptable at Codecamp, but they are not anymore.
 Good commit messages describe what changed and nothing more.
 For example: "Add testFunc() function to EventController to monitor API requests".

+## API Keys

+Fiesta uses the following services which provide APIs which we consume:

+- AWS (for S3)
+- Mandrill
+- Twitter
+- Stripe

+If you need any keys, please notify [@joshbeitler](https://github.com/joshbeitler), and he will get you hooked up.